Tag: Gordon Marsden

 The below Parliamentary question was asked by Gordon Marsden on 2016-01-05.

-To ask the Secretary of State for Culture, Media and Sport, if he will define the future (a) role and (b) powers of the Visit England Board.
+To ask the Secretary of State for Culture, Media and Sport, if he will define what powers the Visit England Board will have over the strategic direction and decisions on the Discover England Fund.

 Tracey Crouch